 Expats intending on working in Iran will need to ensure they have a valid work permit.
 In most cases, this is arranged through the expat’s employer, which acts as their sponsor in Iran.
 The process should be started at least two months before an expat moves to Iran to accommodate any unexpected delays.

-Expats without an employer who can to assist them through the process of obtaining a work permit should consider using the services of a recognised visa company.
+Expats without an employer to assist them should consider using the services of a recognised visa company.
 The Iranian authorities may request interviews with expats before a visa or work permit is granted.

 Work culture in Iran

-Those aiming to work or do business in Iran will need to make an effort to gain some objective understanding of the people, culture, etiquette and approach to business.
+Those aiming to work or do business in Iran will need to try to gain some objective understanding of the people, culture, etiquette and approach to business.
 It’s only by operating with a degree of cultural sensitivity that foreigners will be able to enhance their work life in Iran.

 While Farsi, also known as Persian, is the official language of Iran, English is spoken in most business circles and higher levels of government.
 That said, it's still advisable to arrange an interpreter.

 Success in Iran's job market is often defined by who you know rather than what you know.
-As business in Iran is personal, with many businesses being family owned, taking the time to get to know one’s colleagues and associates is vital to getting ahead in business.
+As business in Iran is personal, with many family-owned businesses, taking the time to get to know one’s colleagues and associates is vital to getting ahead in business.

 Be respectful by keeping things formal initially, be patient, and don't be afraid to ask colleagues for favours.
 Expats may be frustrated by the slow pace of business in Iran, but making an effort to understand the work culture will assist any expat in adjusting to life in Iran.